Digital Accessibility Efforts

 The majority of pages on our site are available in HTML format that can be deciphered by screen readers.
 Some documents are in Portable Document Format (PDF), which require Adobe Acrobat Reader to view.

 - To download this free program, visit the Adobe website.

-- To read PDF documents with a screen reader, please link to the Access Adobe website, which provides useful tools and resources.
+- To read PDF documents with a screen reader, please refer to the accessibility features of Acrobat for assistance.

 Web visitors using assistive technology who may have trouble accessing information on the website may notify APS by contacting 404-802-3500 or through the “Let’s Talk!” portal.

 When submitting a question or concern via email, “accessibility” should be included in the subject line.
 Every reasonable attempt will be made to address the user’s concern within twenty-four hours.
 To assist APS in responding appropriately, all inquiries should include the following information:

 - A description of the accessibility concern or question